eliasolcina/eliasolcina/README.md

-- 👋 Hi, I’m @eliasolcina
+- 👋 Hi, I’m @eliasolcina, based in Stockholm, Sweden
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Statistics
-- 🌱 I’m currently learning Machine Learning and Big Data Analytics
+- 🌱 I’m currently learning Machine Learning and Big Data Analytics at Nod Coding Bootcamp
 - 📫 How to reach me: @eliasolcina at all media, eliasolcina@gmail.com
 - LinkedIn: https://www.linkedin.com/in/eliasolcina/